ayushverma7823-debug/Multimodel-RAG/README.md

-**LocalRAG Q&A System** is an end-to-end Retrieval-Augmented Generation application designed to answer questions from a document collection instead of relying only on an LLM's pre-trained knowledge.
+**LocalRAG Q&A System** is an end-to-end Retrieval-Augmented Generation application designed to answer questions from a document collection instead of relying only on an LLM's pre-trained knowledge

 The system combines: